ray-project/ray/doc/source/ray-observability/user-guides/profiling.md

 #### Run Nsight on Ray

-To enable GPU profiling, you can specify the config in `runtime_env` as follows:
+To enable GPU profiling, specify the config in the `runtime_env` as follows:

 ```python
 import torch